 - Then, strengthen the engagement abilities of the glutes and hamstrings through eccentric contractions to stabilize proper pelvic posture.

-These are just a few starter tips / exercise guidelines I most frequently initiate my athletes with these complaints on.
+These are just a few starter tips / exercise guidelines we most frequently initiate with our athletes with these complaints on.
 However, every athlete is unique, thus modifications or starting treatment guidelines may be different for every athlete.

 Seeing a physical therapist for a thorough evaluation is going to be your best option for resolution of all of your complaints!
-Something I have also found to consistently, and tremendously, help is dry needling of the tight hip flexors and lumbar spine muscles.
+Something we have also found to consistently, and tremendously, help is dry needling of the tight lumbar spine muscles.

 If you have questions about your pain/injury/limitation, or are interested in injury prevention, then call us at (864) 881-1712.
 We would love to take some time to help you.

 If you need a physical therapist to evaluate, treat, or prevent your pain/injury/limitation, then schedule an appointment today.